The Great Pause.

 During andropause, testosterone levels decline.
 This can be due to decreased DHEA, which is made in the adrenals, and/or to an increase in aromatase and 5a-reductase, two enzymes that metabolize testosterone to estrogen and DHT, respectively.

-Do not self treat andropause by applying testosterone.
-If you have an increase in aromatase and or 5a-reductase, you will be driving the pathways towards increased estrogen and DHT and thereby compounding the problem.
+Do not self treat andropause by simply taking testosterone.
+If you have an increase in aromatase and or 5a-reductase, you will be driving the pathways towards increased estrogen and DHT and thereby compound the problem.

 Recommended approaches to gracefully go through andropause:

 1. Exercise - Research shows moderate intensity exercise for 200-300 minutes/week can improve sexual function, testosterone and weight.
 Specifically, wall squats are the best exercise to increase testosterone.

 2. Add pumpkin seeds to your diet.
 Pumpkin seeds are a great source of zinc, which can help increase testosterone levels.

 3. Reduce synthetic xenoestrogens.
 Synthetic xenoestrogens are chemical compounds that mimic estrogens in the body.
 Sources include BPA in plastic bottles, processed and packaged food, chlorine in dry cleaning and bleaching, creams and topicals with paragons, phthalates in sunscreen, artificial scents etc. These chemicals bind with estrogen receptors in the body resulting in estrogenic effects such as gynecomastia (man boobs) and abdominal weight.